fmalmeida/MpGAP/docs/config.rst

       // Gives a custom prefix for sample results
-      // If is not given, the pipeline will use the reads names to create a custom prefix prefix = ""
+      // If is not given, the pipeline will use the reads names to create a custom prefix
+      // Must only be used if running the pipeline for a single sample. prefix = ""

       // Number of threads to be used by each software.